MarlinFirmware/MarlinDocumentation/_configuration/configuration.md

 ### Filament runout handling

-Her you define the gcode script which will be executed when the so-called FINDA sensor on the MMU2 detects a filament runout.
+Here you define the gcode script which will be executed when the so-called FINDA sensor on the MMU2 detects a filament runout.

 ```cpp
   // G-code to execute when MMU2 F.I.N.D.A. probe detects filament runout